 West Fargo Public Schools' art curriculum is aligned to the National Core Arts Standards with a focus on creating, presenting, responding, and connecting.
 The art courses follow the Visual Arts discipline.

 Elementary students participate in visual arts classes on a regular basis, with two thirty minute classes every six days.
 Instruction is focused on design, expression, and exploration.
-Students have opportunities to work with a wide variety of art mediums, and teachers have iPads to aide in their instruction and encourage student portfolios and reflection.
+Students have opportunities to work with a wide variety of art mediums, and teachers have iPads to aid in their instruction and encourage student portfolios and reflection.
 Students are provided with sketchbooks in addition to the materials and tools required for each project that they complete.

-Art electives are offered at the high school level including courses in drawing and design, painting, ceramics, and art trends.
+Art electives are offered at the high school level, including courses in drawing and design, painting, ceramics, and art trends.
 Instruction in these courses focused on engaging students in activities that support and build artistic literacy.
 Students are offered opportunities for artistic investigation and experimentation with materials, techniques, and concepts.
 While delving into their own creativity, students learn how to convey meaning and communicate through their artwork.